 Filters

-Maizzle includes filters that enable you to do anything you want to text inside elements that you mark with custom attributes.
+Maizzle includes filters that enable you to do anything you want to text nodes inside elements that you mark with custom attributes.

 Usage